ppelayo1/Search-Star-Wars-Stuff/readme.txt

 > This section provides a technical overview of the plugin.

 The main files are located in the SRC folder.
-PHP files "classes.php" and "backend.php" both handle the creation of the tables and removal of tables from the database.
-The tables are populated with star wars data obtained from https://swapi.dev/

-"widget.php" defines the widget for wordpress, and "ajax.php" works with the "widget.js" in requests for data from the database.
+"widget.php" defines the widget for wordpress, and "ajax.php" works with the "widget.js" in accessing data from the "starwarsData.json" file.

 For JS the "widget.js" handles the ajax calls to the database by sending the requests to "ajax.php".
 "widget.js" once it recieves data builds auto complete hints, and builds the display when a record of data is recieved.